-8.10.
-Members are also aware of their obligations under the Markets in Financial Instruments Directive (MiFID) II, under which the Fund has opted up to professional status with its fund managers and relevant service providers, committing to develop and maintain their knowledge of the LGPS in order to preserve the Fund's professional client status.
+9.11 Members are also aware of their obligations under the Markets in Financial Instruments Directive (MiFID) II, under which the Fund has opted up to professional status with its fund managers and relevant service providers, committing to develop and maintain their knowledge of the LGPS in

-- 8.11.
-Members are provided with a schedule of suggested training events and conferences throughout the year, provided at each quarterly meeting of PIC.
-The events are intended to cover a range of skillsets and provide insight as appropriate to the needs of Members and the broader strategic direction of the Fund. - 8.12.
-In addition, the Fund's advisors present training on relevant topics both within PIC meetings and as separate events; these cover a wide range of subjects, from the impact of legislative changes to asset specific training, which is also supported by presentations from fund managers on their respective asset classes. - 8.13.
-Members are recommended, where they have not already, to make use of and complete the Pension Regulator's online toolkit for Trustees.
+- 9.12 Members are provided with a schedule of suggested training events and conferences throughout the year, provided at each quarterly meeting of PIC.
+The events are intended to cover a range of skillsets and provide insight as appropriate to the needs of Members and the broader strategic direction of the Fund. - 9.13 In addition, the Fund's advisors present training on relevant topics both within PIC meetings and as separate events; these cover a wide range of subjects, from the impact of legislative changes to asset specific training, which is also supported by presentations from fund managers on their respective asset classes.

-9. REPORT FROM THE LOCAL PENSION BOARD
+10. REPORT FROM THE LOCAL PENSION BOARD